-This is all important because Google can read text but not images.
+This is all-important because Google can read the text but not images.
 So it’s important to explain the service you offer in-depth.

 And most importantly, the content needs to be custom.
 If you’re just copying and pasting content from somewhere else, Google will see that and won’t see it as authoritative or trustworthy.

 If your firm only serves local clients, create and claim your Google My Business listing ASAP.
 A major part of local SEO is how far the searcher is from your office.
 Also, make sure your firm’s name, address, and phone number (NAP) are exactly the same on all of your business listings.

 Your NAP should be the same on AVVO, Findlaw, and Justia as on Google My Business.

 When optimizing for local search, be sure to include the city you’re located in and local landmarks throughout your pages and URLs.
 In a local lawyer SEO strategy, you need to show Google where your website is.
 If you have multiple locations, you should create a Google My Business listing for each one.

 Building your local SEO strategy is a critical component for building your local client base.
 Sure Oak offers specially designed local SEO services to ensure locals can find you.